Who we are, how we work and what we do

 In 2012 and 2013, our team worked closely together with the ‘Hamburger Stiftung für politisch Verfolgte’.
 This foundation supports politically persecuted people who advocated democracy, freedom and human rights in their native countries, and subsequently found themselves in a dangerous, often life-threatening situation.
 The foundation enables them to spend one year in the safe haven of Hamburg.

 In this context we successfully organized numerous panel discussions, talks and readings with outstanding scholars.
 Furthermore, our team financed an additional one-year scholarship.
 Thereafter we organized an exhibition in Hamburg ́s City Hall promoting the activities of the foundation named “5 x Hamburg und zurück”.
 Moreover, we actively supported various projects and initiatives by enhancing communication, exchange and monetary donations.
 Our activities have steadily expanded in the past years.

-Since education is the key for many adolescent asylum seekers to become independent and improve their own future, we are starting to provide learning environments for apprentices to help them to do their homework and prepare for examinations.
+Since education is the key for many adolescent asylum seekers to become independent and improve their own future, we initiated learning environments for apprentices to help them to do their homework and prepare for examinations.

 Account for donations